Integration by parts and invariant measure for KPZ: Background

 \subsection{KdV}

-Invariance of white noise for the KdV equation is formally related since the invariance by the linear part of the flow $\partial_t u = \lambda\partial_x^3 u$ is clear.
-It was first done on the circle using integrable methods \cite{MR2365449}, then with non-integrable methods \cite{MR2540076}, then extended to the line using clever integrable arguments \cite{MR4145790}.
+Invariance of white noise for the KdV equation is formally related since the invariance by the linear part of the flow $\partial_t u = \lambda\partial_x^3 u$ is clear, \blue{by the rotational invariance of the complex Gaussian.} It was first done on the circle using integrable methods \cite{MR2365449}, then with non-integrable methods \cite{MR2540076}, then extended to the line using clever integrable arguments \cite{MR4145790}.